Clayton County, Iowa

 Clayton County is a county located in the U.S. state of Iowa.
+As of the 2020 census, the population was 17,043, and was estimated to be 16,845 in 2025.
+The county seat is Elkader and the largest city is Guttenberg.

+History

-As of the 2020 census, the population was 17,043.
-Its county seat is Elkader.
-The county was established in 1837 and was named in honor of John M. Clayton, United States Senator from Delaware and later Secretary of State under President Zachary Taylor.
+The county was formed on December 21, 1837, and was named in honor of John M. Clayton, United States Senator from Delaware and later Secretary of State under President Zachary Taylor.